karx/Audio-Input-Effects/README.md

+## For OBS
+To make it work natively in OBS as Browser Source, I added ` --enable-media-stream ` flag to the OBS exe.
+Only tested it on Win 10, OBS Studio 26.0.0 (64 bit)

 ## Discussion, Support and Issues
 For general support and discussion of this project, please join the Discord server: [Discord Invite Link](https://discord.gg/B2cERQ5)